summeredwards/fitty/README.md

 ```

 ## Notes

--   Will not work if the fitty element is not part of the DOM.

 -   If the parent element of the fitty element has horizontal padding the width calculation will be incorrect.
 You can fix this by wrapping the fitty element in another element.